 What’s a torque wrench?
 It’s a specialty tool essential for some construction and auto repairs.
-When it is calibrated, the device can supply rotational force or torque to fasten a nut or a bolt without too much effort from the operator.
-It provides them with more accuracy than what they’d get from a standard type of wrench.
+When calibrated, the tool supplies rotational force or torque to fasten a nut or a bolt without excessive effort from the user.
+It provides more accuracy than a standard wrench.

-Buy one that you’re sure is properly calibrated.
-You must get one from an auto supplier or store.
-If you bought a pre-used torque, you must take it to the auto parts store for recalibration.
+Buy one that’s properly calibrated.
+Buy one from an auto supplier or store.
+If you bought a pre-used torque, take it to the auto parts store for recalibration.

-- There are four different types of torque wrench–click adjustable, beam, digital electronic and dial gauge.
+- There are four types of torque wrench–click adjustable, beam, digital electronic, and dial gauge.

-- Use a beam-style torque wrench if ease of use and low cost is essential for you.
+- Use a beam-style torque wrench if ease of use and affordability is important.

-- Use a click-adjustable one if you value repeat use and accuracy.
+- Use a click-adjustable wrench for repeated use and accuracy.

-Based on application or purpose, you must research on the torque specifications.
-You can check it out based on the number of ft-lbs, which is recommended.
-For instance, a range between 30 and 100 ft-lbs may be what you need for a specific bolt or nut.
+Based on application or purpose, it’s important to research torque specifications.
+You can check based on the number of ft-lbs, which is recommended.
+For instance, a range between 30-100 ft-lbs may suit your requirement for a specific bolt or nut.

-Check on the pattern on how to tighten the fasteners on the instructions.
-In some cases, you may find a starting in the center, or it may be alternating between the two sides.
-Or it can be a star pattern.
+Search for information online on how to tighten fasteners if you can’t find specifications in the instructions.
+In some cases, you may start in the center, or it may alternate between the two sides.
+It can also be a star pattern.

-Check that the bolts and nuts are in excellent condition, dry and clean.
-Remember, torque won’t correctly work on any damaged threads.
-Or else, you might have a hard time removing the fasteners when needed later.
+Check that the nuts and bolts are in excellent condition, dry, and clean.
+Remember, torque won’t correctly work on damaged threads.
+Otherwise, you might have a hard time removing the fasteners later.

-Start by tightening the bolts onto the threads with a socket or a wrench until they’re snug enough.
+Start by tightening the bolts onto the threads with a socket or wrench until they’re tight.
 Next, you can use or follow up with the torque wrench.

-Hold the torque wrench’s handle and place it center on the pivot.
-To ensure accuracy, you should avoid having the handle in contact with the bar.
+Hold the torque wrench’s handle and place it centered on the pivot.
+To ensure accuracy, don’t let the handle touch the bar.

-Put the device’s end.
-Find a comfortable position that lets you read the beam correctly, not at an angle.
+Position the device.
+Find a comfortable position that lets you read the measurements correctly, but not at an angle.

-Start fastening or tightening clockwise until you achieved the correct torque.
-Using the same technique, you can start tightening the remaining fasteners in the recommended direction.
+Start fastening or tightening clockwise until you reach the correct torque.
+Using the same technique, start tightening the remaining fasteners in the recommended direction.

 How to use a click adjustable torque wrench

-Start by tightening the bolts onto the threads using a socket or a wrench until they’re tight.
+Start by tightening the bolts onto the threads using a socket or wrench until tight.

 Set the torque wrench and loosen its adjustable dial.
-Begin turning the handle until you achieved the right torque recommended before tightening the adjustable dial.
+Begin turning the handle until you reach the correct torque recommended before tightening the adjustable dial.

-Grip onto the handle, and put its tip on the fastener using the left side handle.
+Grip the handle and place the tip on the fastener using the left handle.

-Turn the torque wrench clockwise continuously and stop when you hear the ticking sound.
-Perform the same procedure on the same handle, and then stop when you hear another ticking noise, ensuring you have reached the right torque.
+Continuously turn the torque wrench clockwise and stop when you hear a ticking sound.
+Follow this procedure on the same handle.
+Stop when you hear another ticking noise and check that you’ve reached the correct torque.

-When done, you should reset the torque wrench to reduce the pressure on its internal spring.
-Doing so will also keep your device calibrated.
+When finished, reset the torque wrench to reduce pressure on the internal spring.
+This will keep your device calibrated.

-There you have the simple steps needed to use a torque wrench correctly.
-Follow them and keep it calibrated as well as perform your tasks with better precision.
+These are the simple steps to use a torque wrench correctly.
+Follow them to keep it calibrated and perform your tasks with better precision.